 Our travel tips: Winter planning is required for this short trip.
 Have essentials with you before driving into the remote park area, and check weather conditions.
 The Southwest (Nisqually) entrance to the National Park is recommended.

 3. Olympic National Park and Olympic National Forest

 2 hours 10 minutes from Seattle (110 miles)

-Why you should visit: Located towards the coast, this National Park has a rainforest, mountains and access to the Pacific Coast beaches – the only place that offers this unique combination within one park.
+Why you should visit: Located towards the coast, this road trip will take you to a unique national park that has a rainforest, mountains and access to the Pacific Coast beaches – the only place that offers this unique combination within one park.

 Winter in Olympic National Park and Forest is the wet season, so the rain forests are full of deep greens.
 With snow on the mountains and sand on the beaches, it's a unique time to visit!

-Our highlights: Scenic and remote Hurricane Ridge is the centre for all snow sports within Olympic National Park.
+Our highlights: Scenic and remote Hurricane Ridge is the center for all snow sports within Olympic National Park.
 You can ski, tube, snowboard, and snowshoe from this area.

 The Hoh Rainforest will be wet since winter is the rainy season, but the rainforest in the winter months is extra full and green and you can peacefully hike amongst the hanging dripping mosses and ferns.

 All that rain means that Marymere and Madison Falls should be at full capacity during winter.
 However, at times these easily accessible waterfalls can freeze into a curtain of ice.
 Sol Duc is another large cascade that falls into a slot canyon.